 Old School, Traditional

 This is the largest restaurant in Sorrento with seating for up to 600 guests in an unbelievable lush, multi-level space filled with mature citrus trees, flowering shrubs and wild foliage.

 You are essentially dining in a conservatory.
 Founded in 1868, this restaurant created the dish that we now call cannelloni and you can enjoy many versions of this Italian classic on its menu today.

 Regardless of the numbers of guests who pass through the doors each day, the welcome is warm and genuine.

-The design and layout creates many cosy corners in which to dine.
+The design and layout create many cosy corners in which to dine.
 It is a bustling place to visit but certainly unique by any standards.